GeertJohan/yubigo/readme.md

 This package is very young and lacks automated tests and documentation.
 Development is high.

-At this moment there is **no guarantee** on the stability.
+At this moment there is **no guarantee** regarding the stability of this package.
 Although this package is already being used in a production environment.
 Everything is subject to change.

 Development is co-ordinated via this github repository.
 If you made an improvement, please request for pull!